PHHargrove/gasnet/docs/memory_kinds.md

 implementation is compatible with the use of CUDA MPS.
 Reports (positive or negative) regarding such compatibility are welcome.

+## Loopback

+The currently implementation does not handle RMA operations between combinations of host and GPU memory in the same processes (loopback), though this will be supported in the future.

+It should be noted that this temporary limitation precludes use of GASNet for transfers which could alternatively be performed using `cudaMemcpy()`, or `cuMemcpy{DtoH,HtoD,DtoD}()` (possibly with some CUDA calls to enable peer-to-peer access).
+Therefore, it is recommended practice (and will *continue* to be so when this limitation is removed) that clients bypass GASNet-EX to perform such transfers.

-## Loopback and PSHM
+## PSHM

 Currently the implementation is sufficient (when using supported hardware, drivers and libraries) to perform RMA operations between combinations of host and GPU memory in which the two involved endpoints are in distinct "nbrhds".

+There is a temporary limitation (in addition to the no-loopback limitation, above) which prohibits intra-nbrhd RMA operations.
+In other words, there is no support for RMA operations in which one or both endpoints has a GPU memory segment and the two processes are in the same shared memory domain (aka "nbrhd" in GASNet-EX documentation).

-This precludes any RMA transfers between endpoints in the same process, or intra-nbrhd transfers when PSHM is active (where "inactive" equates to either `--disable-pshm` at configure time, or `GASNET_SUPERNODE_MAXSIZE=1` in ones environment at runtime).
-This is a temporary limitation.
+Currently, RMA transfers involving GPU memory between processes in the same compute node are supported only when PSHM is "inactive" (meaning either `--disable-pshm` at configure time, or `GASNET_SUPERNODE_MAXSIZE=1` in ones environment at runtime).

-Notably, the transfers prohibited by the current limitation are ones that can be performed using `cudaMemcpy()`, or `cuMemcpy{DtoH,HtoD,DtoD}()` (possibly with some CUDA calls to enable peer-to-peer access).
-Therefore, it is recommended practice (and will *continue* to be so when this limitation is removed) that clients bypass GASNet-EX to perform such transfers.

 # Tested Configurations